peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 #### Address Liberation
 * Mark Wright, Mike Berger, Chris Stewart
-* Liberate the Address Lookup currently available on the pei government website
+* Liberate the Address Lookup currently available on the Government of Prince Edward Island website
 * Currently a service on a webpage, but needs to be opened for more information
 * Built a database from GIS SHP files
-* Create a restful API of the data, to get information that is easier for applications to consume
+* Create a RESTful API of the data, to get information that is easier for applications to consume
 * In DB, the data was easier to write queries to do things like Search for all properties in Stratford
 * Still contains GIS data, so you can search for all properties in a given area or range
 * Search for police coverage in a given area

 #### Bursary
 * Michael Easter, Evan Porter, Christian Southgate, Ifo Ikede